Chickpeas Dry Beans Faba Beans Lentils Peas Soybeans Seeding

 Soybeans 44-57 4-5 Not applicable

-1Targeting populations higher than 130 plants m-2 (12 plants ft-2) may reduce weed biomass and improve yields, but optimal lentil populations should also be informed by environmental risk for disease in growing region.
+1Targeting populations higher than 130 plants m-2 (12 plants ft-2) may reduce weed biomass and improve yields, but optimal lentil populations should also be informed by environmental risk for disease in the growing region.

 Seeding Rate Considerations by Crop